-We have a variety of after school clubs running through out the year for various age groups including gymnastics, archery and football, to promote the well being of our children.
+We also have a variety of after school clubs running through out the year for various age groups including gymnastics, fencing and football, to promote the well being of our children.
 In addition to this our school has a school football team, for the children in upper KS2.
 In school time, we have a dance club, where children compete and participate in various events throughout South Tyneside.

 The National Child Measurement Programme

 As part of the National Child Measurement Programme, children are weighed and measured at school.
 If you have a child in Reception (ages four and five) or Year Six (ages 10 and 11), you will receive a letter with more information from your local NHS before your child is measured.

 On the day, trained staff from your local NHS will weigh and measure your child in their clothes at school.
 They’ll ensure that the measurements are done sensitively and in private, and your child’s results will not be shared with teachers or other children.

 This information is from the NHS Choices Website.
 For more information on this you can visit their Website

 Sun Safe Schools